xieweiAlex/English_Learning/words/2024/words-Feb-24.md

+The women swoon over him.
+Rabies .
+The boss browbeat me into taking on all this extra work.
+turbid, muddy.
+slice and dice.
+cordon, French Cordon.
+repeal .

 **Pudgy** Penguins are heating up the formerly icy NFT market.

 **What’s more**, all derived child keys can also derive their own future generations of grandchild keys.